 Popular for its bright green colour, slim stems, and grassy flavour, dill grows up to 1 metre tall.
 It’s used with pickled cucumbers or to spice fish, salads, and vegetables.
 It’s also used in egg dishes, dressings, and cream cheese.
 Furthermore, both the seeds and flowers are edible.

 Lavender is a tall shrub with tiny aromatic leaves.
-The herb is a from the mint family and grows up to a height of 60 cm, producing flowers.
+The herb is from the mint family and grows up to a height of 60 cm, producing flowers.
 It’s used mainly in potpourri and perfumery.

 Other Noteworthy Herbs